Bioconductor/bioconductor.org/content/developers/mentored-projects.md

 <h2 id="introduction">Introduction</h2>

-The Bioconductor project welcomes code developers who wish to apply, refine and extend their skills, working on tasks and small projects we have identified as important, but which we have not had the time to tackle ourselves.
-We will offer technical support and advice to those working on any of these projects.
-We predict that contributors, users, and established
+Developers new to Bioconductor may find mentored projects a useful way to apply, refine and extend their skills.
-Bioconductor developers will all benefit.
+Projects are identified by experienced Bioconductor developers.
+The projects involve important but manageable programming tasks.
+Experienced developers act as mentors, providing guidance and oversight.
+Successful mentored projects will be incorporated into relevant packages to benefit contributors, users, and the Bioconductor project.

 Below you will find a list of proposed projects.
 We welcome other suggestions as well.